LorenzoBettini/packtpub-xtext-book-2nd-examples/docs/XTEXTVERSIONCHANGES.md

 ## Xtext 2.13.0

-The plugin.xml_gen will contain additional parts, so make sure you merge such parts with the plugin.xml.
+The `plugin.xml_gen`, after regeneration, will contain additional parts, so make sure you merge such parts with the `plugin.xml` in the UI projects.

+The version of Maven artifact `org.eclipse.emf.mwe2.launch` must now be `2.9.1.201705291010`.

 ## Xtext 2.12.0